fluescher/cascld-kubernetes/01-deployment/readme.md

 ## 4. Deploy our sampleapplication

 After we saw our deployment worked let's deploy our sample application using the image `fluescher/cascld:latest`.

+// Wie sollen sie dies deplyoen?
+`kubectl run cascld --image fluescher/cascld:latest`

 The application listens on port 80.
 Show the logs of the newly started pod using `kubectl logs <podname>`

-To view the application in your browser, you can use port forwarding: `kubectl port-forward <podname> 8000:80` and then visit localhost:8000
+To view the application in your browser, you can use port forwarding: `kubectl port-forward <podname> 8000:80` and then visit localhost:8000.

+You should see this page:

+// Bild der Webseite

 ## 5. Limit Resources